santiagomac/KanbanFlow/README.md

 # Task Kanban Management D&D

-This is a project built by @santiagomac with **React Typescript** + **Tailwind** + **Vite**
+This is a project built by @santiagomac with **React Typescript** + **Tailwind** + **Vite** If you like don't forget give a ⭐

 ## POV